Hundreds of Board Games are Buy 2, Get 1 Free on Amazon

 Amazon is in the midst of a big buy 2, get 1 free sale that includes everything from Dungeons & Dragons books to video games.
 You'll also find hundreds of deals on new and classic board games, such as Disney Villanious, Cards Against Humanity, Catan, Hocus Pocus, Betrayal at House on the Hill, Connect 4, Scrabble and more.
 Not only that, many of the games are heavily discounted on top of the B2G1 offer.

 You can shop Amazon's entire buy 2, get 1 free sale right here while it lasts.
 You can highlight all of the board and card game offers by selecting the "Toys and Games" option in the toolbar or use the search bar to find something specific.
 We've also singled out some of the best board games that are B2G1 eligible below.
-Note that titles can be added or removed at any time.
+Note that titles can be added or removed at any time - this list will update as the sale progresses.
+Amazon has been steadily adding new games since launch.

 - Betrayal at House on the Hill (41% off)